coinpal-io/plug_wix/README.md

    Click "Connect" button.

-   Mouse over the WIX logo and click on "Go to Dashboard"

    ![](./img/checkout1.png)

    ![](./img/checkout3.png)

    Log in to your CoinPal admin panel

    ·Click "Integration"，Get the “Merchant No."

    ·Click "My Account ->My Store"，Get the "Access Token"

    ![](./img/checkout4.png)